 Necrotizing fasciitis Necrotizing Soft Tissue Infection Necrotizing soft tissue infection is typically caused by a mixture of aerobic and anaerobic organisms that cause necrosis of subcutaneous tissue, usually including the fascia.
 This infection... read more due to S. pyogenes is a severe dermal (and sometimes muscle) infection that spreads along fascial planes.
 Inoculation originates through the skin or bowel.

-Necrotizing fasciitis is prevalent among IV drug abusers.
+Necrotizing fasciitis is prevalent among people who use injection drugs.

 Formerly known as streptococcal gangrene and popularized as the flesh-eating bacteria, the same syndrome may also be polymicrobial, involving a host of aerobic and anaerobic flora, including Clostridium perfringens.
 Polymicrobial infection is likely when the source is the bowel (eg, after intestinal surgery, bowel perforation, diverticulitis, or appendicitis).

 Symptoms of necrotizing fasciitis begin with fever and exquisite localized pain out of proportion to physical findings; pain increases rapidly over time and is often the first (and sometimes only) manifestation.
 Diffuse or local erythema may be present.
 Thrombosis of the microvasculature causes ischemic necrosis, leading to rapid spread and disproportionally severe toxicity.
 In 20 to 40% of patients, adjacent muscles are invaded.
 Shock and renal dysfunction are common.
 Mortality is high, even with treatment.